Artificial Intelligence in the United States

 High-risk AI in the United States

-Unlike in the EU, the risk categorization of AI technologies in the U.S. is not defined by a single, harmonized legislative or regulatory taxonomy.
-Whether a specific AI technology or use is considered “high-risk” will depend on, and will matter only if, jurisdiction-specific laws or rules include a relevant definition.
-Currently in the U.S., the Colorado AI Act is the only legislation that adopts a risk stratification system that categorizes certain uses of AI as “high-risk.”
+Unlike in the EU, the risk categorisation of AI technologies in the US is not defined by a single, harmonised legislative or regulatory taxonomy.
+Whether a specific AI technology or use is considered ‘high-risk’ will depend on, and will matter only if, jurisdiction-specific laws or rules include a relevant definition.
+As originally enacted, the Colorado AI Act was the only legislation that adopted a risk stratification system categorising certain uses of AI as ‘high-risk’.
+However, amendments enacted in May 2026 (SB 189) removed this risk-based framework before it took effect, replacing it with narrower transparency requirements for automated decision-making technology that take effect on 1 January 2027.

 Continue reading